Arianespace’s Soyuz is approved for liftoff with SES-15

 Flight VS17 will be Arianespace’s fifth mission performed so far in 2017 (following two using the heavy-lift Ariane 5, and one each with the medium-lift Soyuz and lightweight Vega), as well as the 17th Soyuz liftoff performed from French Guiana since this vehicle’s 2011 introduction at the Spaceport.

-Larger versions of the photos above are available to download in the Gallery.
+Larger versions of the photos above are available for downloading in the Gallery.

 Launch window for Flight VS17